gravitational/careers/challenges/cloud/challenge.md

 * Developer workflow
 * Level 3+: Build, Release
 * Level 4+: State management and Delivery
-* Level 5+: Reconciliation, Conflicts and Automation
+* Level 5+: Reconciliation, Conflicts, and Automation

 Open a pull request with your design and share a link with the reviewers via Slack.
-After the doc is approved, implement the proposed solution.
+After the document is approved by at least 2 reviews, move on to the implementation.

 A few notes about the design document: